 Diagnosis and Treatment

 There are numerous methods for treating ASD, all of which begin with a proper and accurate diagnosis.
 Considering the genetic nature of this disorder, symptoms manifest early in childhood development.
 Within the first year of life, children will begin to demonstrate signs of ASD.
 Primary caregivers of children with autism need to be vigilant and wary of what to look for.
 The list of symptoms provided above is a good starting point for developing an understanding of the condition.

 Alter Behavioral Health is equipped to walk with families seeking treatment plans for ASD.
 For adults who are looking for help managing their autism diagnosis, Alter Behavioral Health is ready to help devise a plan for making life manageable.
 While there is no medication currently that will help with ASD, there are underlying conditions that can be treated with medication that often make coping with everyday tasks much more achievable.
-Scheduling a consultation with a trained mental health care professional will help establish a baseline for a treatment plan.
+Scheduling a consultation with a trained mental health care professional will help establish a baseline for autism treatment in San Diego, Irvine or any other city in California.
 Treatment plans and further care include the following: